 - Description: what the file is or about

-Although there are many ways to build a file naming convention strategy, there are several best practices that are important to follow:
+Although there are many ways to build a file naming strategy, there are several best practices that are important to follow:

-- Avoid special characters: characters such as ! ? @ # $ ~ ^ & % * ` ; < > , ' " | [ ] and ( ) should not be used because they can have a special meaning to the operating system.
+Characters such as ! ? @ # $ ~ ^ & % * ` ; < > , ' " | [ ] and ( ) should not be used because they can have a special meaning to the operating system.
 Using these characters can also interfere with automation options, so it’s best to avoid them.

-- Consider where the name will appear: file names might appear externally in locations such as a portal, embed code, or share link.
+File names might appear externally in locations such as a portal, embed code, or share link.
 Consider where your files will be used and how the naming convention will be interpreted by someone outside of your company.

 Here are a few examples of what effective file names look like: